Marco Ilaimaharitra

-Marco Ilaimaharitra (born 26 July 1995) is a professional footballer who plays as a defensive midfielder for the Belgian First Division A club Sporting Charleroi.
-Born in France, he is a former member of its the under-19 and under-20 national teams but represents Madagascar at senior international level.
+Marco Ilaimaharitra (born 26 July 1995) is a professional footballer who plays as a defensive midfielder for Belgian Pro League club Standard Liège.
+Born in France, he is a former member of its under-19 and under-20 national teams but represents Madagascar at senior international level.

 Club career

 Born in Mulhouse, Ilaimaharitra started his career with his hometown club, AS Coteaux Mulhouse.
 Later, he joined FC Mulhouse.
 In 2008, he joined the youth team of FC Sochaux-Montbéliard.
 His professional debut came on 14 December 2013, in a 1–0 away defeat against OGC Nice.
 Four days later, he featured in the Coupe de la Ligue against OGC Nice.